M&A Advisory

 Why preparation matters

-Founders who go through the Exit Readiness Program before entering a transaction are in a meaningfully different position than founders who bring in an advisor after a buyer has already shown interest.
-The preparation is the advantage that pays off in the transaction.
+Founders who complete the Exit Readiness Program before going to market are in a fundamentally different position than founders who bring in an advisor after a buyer has already shown interest.
+The preparation is what pays off in the transaction — not the process.

 Buy Side